michael105/michael105.github.io/index.md

 My approach was a recursive (nested) function, which doesn't need any division.
+(division is one of the most expensive operations, using up to several hundred times more resources than other operations)

 Somehow, it looks nice in C.

 But the disassembly shows, this isn't effective. (too big)

 Somehow, with some things gcc isn't that good.
-Nested functions, variable function arguments, and (nested) structures and unions.
+Nested functions, variable function arguments, (nested) structures and unions.

 ```
 int _xuitobuf(char *buf, unsigned int i, const unsigned int base, int prec, const char pad){